-On with the show after re:publica TEN: The very next re:publica is taking place in Dublin on 20 October 2016!
-We'll give you an update on that soon.
-In addition we're hosting the next re:publica in Berlin in the week of 8 to 14 May 2017.
+On with the show!
+After our trip to Ireland with re:publica Dublin on 20 October 2016, the next re:publica 2017 and MEDIA CONVENTION Berlin in Berlin will be held in the week of 8 to 10 May 2017.
 See you soon!

 The 2016 edition has been exciting: We proudly count a total of 8.000 participants, 770 international speakers from 60 countries who made up the 500 hour-long program – and 5-minute firework celebrating the anniversary.
 This is the highest number of visitors so far, making 2016 another record-setting year for re:publica.
 Young and old alike were represented on re:publica's 17 stages – from the youngest speaker of 11 years to the renowned Richard Sennett aged 73.

 The re:publica TEN brought together people from all continents.
-From 2nd till 4th May 2016, 8.000 participants and around 800 accredited international journalists bustled around the fully packed STATION Berlin and adjoining Kühlhaus.
+Around 800 accredited international journalists bustled around the fully packed STATION Berlin and adjoining Kühlhaus.

 Of course, our broad focus on issues related to the digital society – from net politics and technological innovations, music, culture and media, to health and education – has convinced sponsors and partners alike.
 Again, we’ve formed a close partnership with the MEDIA CONVENTION Berlin, the defining congress for the international media industry, which started with the same event space in 2014.
 Since last year, the collaboration is intensified with one ticket for both events.

 re:publica hosts various sub-conferences: At TEN the "re:fugees" conference was hosted in cooperation with the German Federal Center for Political Education (bpb).
 Furthermore the Global Innovation Gathering (GIG) sub-conference is already in its fourth year, this time supported by Autodesk, Bürklin, FabLab Berlin and Arduino.